openmv/openmv/tools/rpc/README.md

 `recv_timeout` defines how long to wait to receive a command from the master device before trying again. `send_timeout` defines how long the slave will wait for the master to receive the call back response before going back to trying to receive.
 The loop call back will be executed before trying to receive again.

+## rpc_uart_master(port, baudrate=9600)

+Creates a master implementation of the `rpc` library to communicate over a hardware RS232/RS422/RS485 or TTL COM port. `port` is the string name of the serial port. `baudrate` is the bits per second to run at.

+Please use the `rpc_usb_vcp_master` to talk to the OpenMV Cam over its USB interface.
+This class is for talking to the OpenMV Cam over its hardware UART.

+If you are using this class with USB to serial converters you will likely experience intermittent synchronization issues.
+The RPC library uart interface on the OpenMV Cam is designed to work with real-time UARTs like hardware RS232/RS422/RS485  COM ports on PCs and TTL UARTS on single board computers like the RaspberryPi and Beaglebone.
+That said, the interface library can handle this and will continue to work.

+## rpc_uart_slave(port, baudrate=9600)

+Creates a slave implementation of the `rpc` library to communicate over a hardware RS232/RS422/RS485  or TTL COM port. `port` is the string name of the serial port. `baudrate` is the bits per second to run at.

+Please use the `rpc_usb_vcp_slave` to talk to the OpenMV Cam over its USB interface.
+This class is for talking to the OpenMV Cam over its hardware UART.

+If you are using this class with USB to serial converters you will likely experience intermittent synchronization issues.
+The RPC library uart interface on the OpenMV Cam is designed to work with real-time UARTs like hardware RS232/RS422/RS485  COM ports on PCs and TTL UARTS on single board computers like the RaspberryPi and Beaglebone.
+That said, the interface library can handle this and will continue to work.

 ## rpc_usb_vcp_master(port):

 Creates a master implementation of the `rpc` library to communicate over a USB VCP (virtual COM port). `port` is the string name of the serial port.